CloudCannon/Jekyll-Tips/_posts/2016-05-25-why-use-a-static-site-generator.md

 category: introduction
 order: 1
 ---
-We're looking at what a static site generator is and how they're different dynamic content management systems like WordPress.
+We're looking at what ​static site generators are and how they're different dynamic content management systems like WordPress.

 ### What is a static site generator?